 It also provides conference facilities with full outdoor land and water-based activities complimented by 70 bed accommodation with catering and self-catering options, plus parking for 40 cars.

 The site is spread across 4 acres of woodland and has exclusive use of Rivington Lower reservoir the largest expanse of water between the Midlands and the Lake District and is often referred to as Lancashire’s mini Lake District.

-The Anderton Centre also offers nationally accredited courses with British Canoe Union and Royal Yachting Association qualified instructors.
+The Anderton Centre also offers nationally accredited courses with British Canoeing and Royal Yachting Association qualified instructors.

 History of the Anderton Centre

 The Anderton centre was built on the site of the 19th Century Anderton Hall and 237 acres of land which was owned by the prominent Lancashire Anderton family.
 The history of the manor goes back to the 1800s.
 It was demolished in 1930.
 Prior to being demolished, the stately home was known to have links with Lord Leverhulme.

 After the hall was pulled down the site and surrounding land became a major water catchment area originally owned by North West Water, and now United Utilities (UU).
 The chain of Rivington Reservoirs (Anglezarke, Upper and Lower Rivington reservoirs) were designed by Thomas Hawksley and constructed between 1850 and 1857 to supply water to Liverpool.
 The filtration plant at the southern end of Lower Rivington reservoir was the biggest in the world when constructed.

 In the 1970s North West Water commissioned a partnership between The Sports Council and Greater Manchester Youth Association to develop an activity centre on the site, partially funded by Greater Manchester Council.